melissarogalski/Art-of-Gandhara/pages/Missionmuseums.md

 Established in 1909 in Dorsten, the museum was reconstructed in 1962 after being destroyed during World War II.
 It was later relocated to Werl and currently houses a collection of over fitfteen-thousand objects from outside the European continent (6.300 from the colonial context, 3.400 coins), including art and artefacts from East Asia, Africa, the Americas, Oceania, and the Middle East, all displayed across more than 1,000 square meters of exhibition space.

 These objects were collected by about 95 missionaries and sisters and 16 monasteries or church institutions, or in some cases were purchased or donated by private collectors as Ernst Majonica, who brought the objects from Gandhara to Germany.
+(Information from the museums offcial flyer, p.
+1)

 Despite undergoing multiple renovations and reorganisations since 1987, the museum is currently closed due to various reasons, mainly due to financial constraints.